mariuskimmina/Blog/content/blog/2022-06-05-GSoC_Introduction.md

 Once everything works I will also send a pull request to the CoreDNS repo and ask for it to replace the current tls internal plugin.

 ### Working with mentors
-I am still very early in the project as of writing this, but so far I believe to have gotten lucky with 2 excellent mentors in [yong tang][yongtag] and [paul greenberg][greenpau].
+I am still very early in the project as of writing this, but so far I believe to have gotten lucky with 2 excellent mentors in [yong tang][yongtang] and [paul greenberg][greenpau].
 We are doing weekly meeting to sync up on the state of the project and they are also always open to questions in the mean time.

 ### What's next?